-An animal ethics event I organized in collaboration with Piedmont Farm Animal Refuge as a part of the Maynard Adams Fellowship for the Public Humanities.
-Participants got to meet the animals, learn about philosophy, and enjoy plant-based food.
+An ongoing series of public philosophy events I am organizing in collaboration with Piedmont Farm Animal Refuge with support from the Maynard Adams Fellowship for the Public Humanities.
+Participants get to meet the animals, learn about philosophy, and enjoy plant-based food.
+We are planning more events for 2026, so stay tuned!

 Search committee member for the tenure-track hire.
 Responsible for reviewing applications, interviewing top candidates, and determining the list of finalists (2024-2025)